Katya Kinski: Reception

 Upon Katya's introduction, a writer for Daily Record said she had a "hard heart".
 A fellow writer from the publication added that she was Susan's "evil stepdaughter" and "dastardly nurse".
 When Katya and Toadie shared a kiss, Doug Anderson from The Sydney Morning Herald thought it was "the start of something vile."
 The Sunday Mercury's Roz Laws thought that Katya was foolish to try and break Guy's hold over her.
 A writer from Roadshow Entertainment said that Katya Kinski was best Neighbours character name ever, adding "how sexy is that!"

 A Daily Record reporter called Katya "disturbed" and quipped "Being bashed by Max's bumper obviously had an odd effect on her, because before long she thinks she's fallen in love with him."
 Another writer bemoaned the dearth of realism of Katya and Max, comparing it to Bouncer's dream.
 They added that being run over by him did "odd things" the "sexy nurse's" brain if she loves the "grumpy family man" Max.
 The writer noted the unusually long list of traumas the character had endured in just one year.
 Jesting that "Katya must be regretting ever laying eyes on Ramsay Street", they recounted that her father died, fought a custody battle, gained a "mad boyfriend" and contended with Toadie's "obsessive attention".
+Claire Botwright from All About Soap profiled Katya and branded her "the plucky lass with a shady past".
+She described Katya as a "crafty" character and assessed that her revenge plans against Guy ultimately "end in disaster".